-Regional Fire Board of Appeals
+Regional Fire Board of Appeals (County Fire Code)

 There shall be and is hereby created a Regional Fire Board of Appeals (Board) consisting of five members.
 The Building Industry Association of San Diego County shall appoint two members and one alternate, the San Diego County Fire District's Association shall appoint two members and one alternate, and the Director of the San Diego County Department of Planning and Land Use shall appoint one member with one alternate.
 Three members shall constitute a quorum for the transaction of business and three affirmative votes shall be necessary to render a decision.
 The San Diego County Department of Planning and Land Use appointee shall act as the secretary of the Board.
 The Board shall adopt reasonable rules and regulations for conducting its review and shall render decisions and findings in writing to the Chief, with a copy to the appellant.
-The Board's decision shall be final and binding unless the Chief or applicant files a written appeal within 30 days to the Director of Planning and Land Use shall render a final decision and findings in writing to the Chief, with a copy to the appellant.
+The Board's decision shall be final and binding unless the Chief or applicant files a written appeal within 30 days to the Director of Planning and Land Use which shall review the appeal.
+The Director of Planning and Land Use shall render a final decision and findings in writing to the Chief, with a copy to the appeal.
+The Director of Planning and Land Use which shall review the appeal.
+The Director of Planning and Land Use which shall review the appeal.

-Sec.
+SEC.
 35.30103.2.2.2.
 Section 103.2.2.2.
 FIRE PREVENTION ENGINEER OR FIRE MARSHAL of the Fire Code portion of the California Building Standards Code is hereby revised to read as follows: